Fleet Manager Manual — OneRoad

 I can't see a driver's live status on the dashboard

 The driver may not have an active shift.
 Confirm with them that they've tapped Start Shift in the app.
-If they've started a shift and their status still isn't showing, ask them to check their app's internet connection and location permissions.
+If they've started a shift and their status still isn't showing, ask them to check their internet connection and location permissions.

 I need to export EWD records urgently for a regulator

 Log in to app.oneroad.io → Compliance, select the driver and date range, and click Export → PDF.
-The exported file is NHVR-compliant and can be emailed directly.
+The file is NHVR-compliant and can be emailed directly.
 If you experience any issues, contact support@oneroad.io immediately.

 My OBx device isn't showing in the portal after pairing